abpframework/abp/docs/en/modules/identity/two-factor-authentication.md

 # Two Factor Authentication

+> You must have an ABP Team or a higher license to use this module & its features.

 Two-factor authentication (**2FA**) is a specific type of multi-factor authentication (MFA) that requires the authenticating party to produce two separate identifying factors to verify your identity.
 The first factor is something you know "**username & password**" and the second factor is something you have "**mobile device or email**" to verify authentication requests.
 2FA protects against phishing, social  engineering and password brute-force attacks and secures your logins  from attackers exploiting weak or stolen credentials.

 **ABP** handles **two-factor authentication** at three different layers: